timnew/timnew.github.com/source/_posts/2014-05-11-upgrade-dsl-from-coffeescript-to-json-part-1-migrator.md

 After introducing JSON DSL, to enable DSL upgrading in the future, an migration system become important and urgent.
 (Actually, this prediction is so solid.
 I have changed the JSON schema once today.)
 So I come up a new migration system:

-{% codeblock Upgrader lang: coffeescript %}
+{% codeblock Upgrader lang:coffeescript %}

 class Upgrader
   constructor: ->